top of page

 • Sensitive to environmental conditions and diseases

-• Robust and bold flavour
+• Robust and bold flavor

 • Features earthy and chocolatey notes